One Liberty Properties, Inc. (NYSE:OLP) Receives $35.67 Average PT from Brokerages

-Shares of One Liberty Properties, Inc. (NYSE:OLP – Get Rating) have earned an average rating of “Hold” from the six analysts that are currently covering the stock, MarketBeat reports.
-Three investment analysts have rated the stock with a hold recommendation and two have assigned a buy recommendation to the company.
-The average 1 year price objective among brokers that have covered the stock in the last year is $35.67.
+One Liberty Properties, Inc. (NYSE:OLP – Get Rating) has been assigned an average rating of “Hold” from the six research firms that are covering the company, MarketBeat reports.
+Three equities research analysts have rated the stock with a hold rating and two have issued a buy rating on the company.
+The average 12 month price target among brokers that have issued a report on the stock in the last year is $35.67.

-A number of analysts have issued reports on the stock.
-Zacks Investment Research downgraded shares of One Liberty Properties from a “strong-buy” rating to a “hold” rating in a report on Wednesday, January 12th.
-StockNews.com assumed coverage on shares of One Liberty Properties in a report on Thursday.
+A number of research analysts have weighed in on OLP shares.
+StockNews.com initiated coverage on shares of One Liberty Properties in a research note on Thursday, March 31st.
 They issued a “buy” rating on the stock.
+Zacks Investment Research downgraded One Liberty Properties from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, January 12th.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 7th.
-Stockholders of record on Thursday, March 24th will be issued a $0.45 dividend.
-The ex-dividend date of this dividend is Wednesday, March 23rd.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 5.73%.
-One Liberty Properties’s dividend payout ratio (DPR) is presently 98.36%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 7th.
+Shareholders of record on Thursday, March 24th will be given a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a yield of 5.86%.
+The ex-dividend date is Wednesday, March 23rd.
+One Liberty Properties’s payout ratio is 98.36%.

-Institutional investors have recently bought and sold shares of the company.
-Credit Suisse AG boosted its stake in shares of One Liberty Properties by 7.4% during the 2nd quarter.
-Credit Suisse AG now owns 10,932 shares of the real estate investment trust’s stock worth $311,000 after purchasing an additional 749 shares during the period.
-Prudential Financial Inc. purchased a new position in shares of One Liberty Properties during the 2nd quarter worth about $205,000.
-Price T Rowe Associates Inc. MD boosted its stake in shares of One Liberty Properties by 12.3% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 11,298 shares of the real estate investment trust’s stock worth $321,000 after purchasing an additional 1,233 shares during the period.
-Metropolitan Life Insurance Co NY boosted its stake in shares of One Liberty Properties by 98,783.3% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 5,933 shares of the real estate investment trust’s stock worth $168,000 after purchasing an additional 5,927 shares during the period.
-Finally, Invesco Ltd. boosted its stake in shares of One Liberty Properties by 6.3% during the 2nd quarter.
-Invesco Ltd. now owns 31,198 shares of the real estate investment trust’s stock worth $886,000 after purchasing an additional 1,838 shares during the period.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+State of Alaska Department of Revenue increased its position in shares of One Liberty Properties by 23.5% during the third quarter.
+State of Alaska Department of Revenue now owns 8,319 shares of the real estate investment trust’s stock valued at $252,000 after acquiring an additional 1,585 shares during the last quarter.
+Future Financial Wealth Managment LLC purchased a new stake in shares of One Liberty Properties during the 4th quarter valued at $213,000.
+Denali Advisors LLC bought a new stake in shares of One Liberty Properties during the 4th quarter worth $102,000.
+Voya Investment Management LLC purchased a new position in shares of One Liberty Properties in the 3rd quarter worth about $229,000.
+Finally, Camelot Portfolios LLC bought a new position in One Liberty Properties during the third quarter valued at about $201,000.
 Hedge funds and other institutional investors own 42.97% of the company’s stock.

 One Liberty is a self-administered and self-managed real estate investment trust incorporated in Maryland in 1982.
 The Company acquires, owns and manages a geographically diversified portfolio consisting primarily of industrial, retail, restaurant, health and fitness and theater properties.
 Many of these properties are subject to long term net leases under which the tenant is typically responsible for the property's real estate taxes, insurance and ordinary maintenance and repairs.